 The Housing Department will continue to coordinate with the City Manager's Budget Office and other City departments to identify projects that meet all eligibility criteria and federal spending deadlines.
-Therefore, the FY 2022-23 Action Plan allocates a capital reserve in FY 2022-23 for proposed City priority projects.
-Staff is currently analyzing projects proposed by the Parks,

-Recreation and Neighborhood Services Department for enhancements at Fair Swim Center and the Library for community WiFi in the Eastside Union High School District.
+Staff is currently analyzing projects proposed by the Department of Parks, Recreation and Neighborhood Services (PRNS) for enhancements at Fair Swim Center and the Library for community WiFi in the Eastside Union High School District.
 Once eligibility is finalized for these two projects, staff will seek the City Council's approval separately.
-Finally, the Mayor's June Budget Message for Fiscal Year 2022-2023 identifies three potential projects that may be eligible for CDBG funding, including installing signs and solar powered lighting in the Guadalupe Washington neighborhood, tree planting in lower income neighborhoods, and improvements at Emma Prusch Farm Park and Veggielution.
-While these projects appear to be eligible, staff still needs to complete a more detailed analysis to ensure CDBG funds can be used to support these activities.
-In advance of the discussion on the June Budget Message, \$700,000, was moved from the CDI Acquisition, Rehabilitation, and Infrastructure Improvements to a separate reserve to accommodate these potential projects.
-Should the City Council modify the current direction in the June Budget Message and opt to not fund these projects, the Administration will work to identify other applicable projects for City Council consideration and future action.
+Finally, the Mayor's June Budget Message for Fiscal Year 2022-2023, as approved by the City Council, identifies three potential projects that may be eligible for CDBG funding, including installing signs and solar powered lighting in the Guadalupe Washington neighborhood, tree planting in lower income neighborhoods, and improvements at Emma Prusch Farm Park.
+While these projects appear to be eligible, it is important to note that staff still needs to complete a more detailed analysis to ensure CDBG funding will be granted to projects that can draw down funding in the current fiscal year.
+CDBG has spending requirements, and failure to spend allocations can result in unspent funding being recaptured.
+Staff anticipates that the City-identified projects will use all of the funding in this category.

 An activity has been added to the CDI budget for the Soft Story Retrofit Program in the amount of \$481,012.
 CDBG funds will pay the first portion of a 25% required match for the City's grant from the California Office of Emergency Services.
-The purpose of the grant is to develop a City program and ordinance to improve seismic safety on 'soft story' buildings.
-This work was previously identified as City Council priority #6.
+The purpose of the grant is to develop a City program and ordinance to improve seismic safety on 'soft story' buildings.1 This work was previously identified as City Council priority #6.
 Staff applied for the grant in 2018 and finally received the grant last year, so the matching funds are now needed to be programmed for FY 2022-23.
 The funds will support staff work in FY 2022-23.
 Additional funds in future years will partially fund more staff work and a pilot building rehabilitation rebate program.